 Financial Licences and Global Licenced Companies

 Vanuatu Security Licence offers a licence for e-money and payment services as well as for forex, securities, and investment-related business.
 A Securities Dealer Licence has a very wide definition and covers almost any type of financial service outside of a being a licenced bank or insurance company.

 A Vanuatu Brokerage Licence can also is the same as a Securities Licence and acts as a full spectrum financial licence.
 The license does not require any physical presence, local director or paid-in capital can be obtained within 30 to 45 days after submission of all required documents.

 It is the only financial licence available anywhere that we are aware of that allows one to offer anything from securities and dealing and advisory services along with investment funds, issuing and underwriting your own securities offerings as well as payment and e-money services.
 There are 3 separate sub-licenses that cover all of these activities under the latest 2019 amendments.

 A Belize Brokerage Licence offers one of the more expensive brokerage licences now as it requires a USD 500,000 paid in capital amount for a full securities or forex trading licence.

 Belize however has minimal local office requirements but now requires a local director.
-Licence approval can take 6 months or more similar to most other jurisdictions such as BVI, Mauritius or Cyprus.
-Belize also offers a lower cost financial advisory licence which only requires a USD 50,000 paid in capital amount as well as several other licenses covering activities such as lending, payment processing and money transfer licenses.
+License approval can take 6 months or more similar to most other jurisdictions such as BVI, Mauritius or Cyprus.
+Belize also offers a lower cost financial advisory license which only requires a USD 50,000 paid-in capital amount as well as several other licenses covering activities such as lending, payment processing and money transfer licenses.